jarodise/AskGPT/README.md

 ### Using Predefined Prompts (1, 2, 3)
 - Simply tap the prompt button and the AI will process your highlighted text according to the predefined instruction in configuration.lua
-- The response will be automatically copied to clipboard
+- The response will appear in a viewer where you can:
+  - Read the full conversation
+  - Save the response as a note for the highlighted text
-- You can continue the conversation with follow-up questions
+  - Ask follow-up questions

 ### Using Custom Prompts (Ask AI)
 1. Tap "Ask AI" in the menu